tidvn/DNFT/README.md

 - You control your Policy ID of your assests (NFT/Token)
 - Very low fee compare to other applications
 - Open Source :) You could clone our application and contribute more features. we are happy to support
+## Sample site:
+We run a sample site at  http://nft.easterntownhall.com:8088/ You can mint NFT on Mainnet/Prepod directly from this site

 # How to run the container:
 ## Syntax:
 ``` bash